aurbini/shipping-task/README.md

 - Orders
   - Each order will have a human readable customerId which is unique alphabetical code (e.g. Customer 'Astro Botic Commercia' will have id ABC)
   - Orders consist of batches.
-Each batch will have: an item and a quantity
+Each batch will have: an item, quantity, and due date (you can ignore due dates in this project but its provided for thoroughness)
 - Packages
   - A package consists of the following:
     - An identifying string (recommended: `<customer id>-PS<package #>`; e.g. ABC-PS1.
 You can use the method model.count provided by mongoose)